 Before joining Hillel’s International headquarters, he was Executive Director of Hillel at University of Maryland, where he transformed board and staff engagement, supervised construction of a new facility, and oversaw programming for 6,000 students per year.
 As Associate Executive Director of the Jewish Community Center of Northern Virginia, Scott designed and developed new programs while overseeing the transition to a new facility.
 Earlier in his career, Scott was the director at overnight camps in St. Louis, Missouri and Cleveland, Ohio.

 Scott's wealth of volunteer leadership experience gives him a particular expertise in managing board and staff relations.
 He has served as a board member and volunteer for Bread for the City.
 Fairfax County (Virginia) Public Schools recognized him with their Human Relations Award.
 In 2019, George Mason University Hillel recognized him for his numerous community leadership roles by creating the Scott Brown Jewish Life and Learning Fund.
 He currently serves on the Board of the Jewish Federation of Greater Washington and was appointed by the Governor of the Commonwealth of Virginia to serve on the Board of the Virginia Israel Advisory Board.
 Scott is the past president of the Pozez Jewish Community Center of Northern Virginia.

 Scott earned an M.A. in Management from Webster University and a B.A. from Ohio University.
 He is also a certified consultant in DiSC assessment.
 He is the proud husband of author, Jane Schapiro Brown, and father of three kind and successful daughters.
-He also claims that his granddaughter and grandson are brilliant.
+He also claims that his granddaughters and grandsons are brilliant.
 Outside of coaching, he enjoys having fun with his enthusiastic Irish Setter, going on biking trips and competes in local and national racquetball and Pickleball tournaments.
 He also takes great pride in being elected to his high school Hall of Fame for his many accomplishments.
 Recently, he channeled his love of barbecuing and became a certified KC BBQ judge.